dyne/tomb/INSTALL.md

     tomb -h     (print a short help on the commandline) man tomb    (show the full usage manual)

+# Basic usage

-At this point one can proceed creating a tomb, for instance:
+Once installed one can proceed creating a tomb, for instance:

-    tomb dig -s 1000 secrets.tomb       (be patient and wait a bit) tomb forge -k secrets.tomb.key     (be patient and follow instructions) tomb lock  -k secrets.tomb.key secrets.tomb
+    tomb dig -s 10 secrets.tomb       (dig a 10MB Tomb, be patient) tomb forge -k secrets.tomb.key    (be patient and follow instructions) tomb lock  -k secrets.tomb.key secrets.tomb

+When this is done, the tomb can be opened with:

+    tomb open -k secrets.tomb.key secrets.tomb

+The key can also be hidden in an image, to be used as key later

+    tomb bury -k secrets.tomb.key nosferatu.jpg
+    tomb open -k nosferatu.jpg secrets.tomb

+Or backupped to a QRCode that can be printed on paper and hidden in books.
+QRCodes can be scanned with any mobile application, resulting into a block of text that can be used with `-k` just as a normal key.

+    tomb engrave -k secrets.tomb.key  (also an image will work)

+There are some more things that tomb can do for you, make sure you have a look at the manpage and at the commandline help to find out more.

+# Advanced usage

 ## Install optional tools